 - All active RIN's are registered.
 All subsequent exports of the chemical to that country then have to be accompanied by that active RIN

 - Package and label your chemical at least to the same standards as those for sale within the European Community and, if practicable in the language of the importing country

 - The classification and labelling of chemicals for certain hazard classes in Annex VI of Regulation (EC) No 1272/2008 is a minimum classification (indicated by * in the “Classification” column in Table 3.1 of Annex VI)

 - Where the person responsible for classification has other information that leads to classification in a more severe category, then that more severe classification must be applied and the label must indicate that

 - Make sure that the expiry date and production date of the chemical are indicated on the label, and ensure that your chemical is exported at least six months before its expiry date

-- Supply a safety data sheet in accordance with Regulation (EC) 453/2010 (REACH), and if practicable, in the language of the importing country - see ECHA's Safety data sheet checklist
+- Supply a safety data sheet (SDS) in English in accordance with Annex II of the REACH Regulation (EC) No. 1907/2006.
+A SDS should also be provided in an official or principal language of the importing country - See languages in Appendix 4 of the PIC Guidance document and ECHA's Safety data sheet checklist

 - Comply with any instructions or requests for information required by the importing country (if applicable)

 - In the first quarter of each year, inform the DNA of the quantity of the Annex I chemical supplied to each importing country during the previous year using ePIC.
-The ePIC User Manual for Industry Version 1.1 (60 pages) provides advice on completing this Article 10 report
+The ePIC User Manual provides advice on completing this Article 10 report

 - In limited circumstances, exporters may request waivers.
 See ECHA's Waiver Information Sheet (2 pages)